-“Well, think of it like the Wizard of Oz.
+“Well, think of it like The Wizard of Oz.
 Tap your heels and think of home, for example.
-It runs on your own internal personal mythos, whatever that may be-”
+It runs on your own internal personal mythos, whatever that may be—”

 Jaylie snapped her fingers, and Reynare was halfway through swearing at her when she disappeared.
-“That wasn’t helping, was it?”
+“That wasn’t helping, was it?” she said wryly.

 “Not at all.
 Isn’t that a little rude?”